 Everyone gets a little sentimental during the holidays—and when we say everyone, we mean everyone.
 In fact, the Grinch's small heart grew three sizes this time of year, and even Scrooge eventually came around.
 So no matter your motion picture predilections during the regular calendar year, now is the time to embrace the sunny side of cinema with heartfelt flicks full of good tidings and joy (and mistletoe, of course).

 Since we believe that one of the best ways to feel warmth and kindness of the season is to curl up on the sofa with loved ones for a holiday romance movie marathon, we decided to provide you with a list.
-From the old classic It's a Wonderful Life to blockbuster hit Love Actually and critically acclaimed Carol, there's a resonant film for everyone in the family.
-Here are our picks for getting swept away by the season of love and perpetual hope… They're guaranteed to make you merry.
+From the old classic It's a Wonderful Life to the blockbuster hit Love Actually and critically acclaimed Carol, there's a resonant film for everyone in the family.
+Here are our picks for romantic holiday movies—they're guaranteed to make you merry.

 From Nancy Meyers comes this romantic comedy of two couples finding love through a home exchange over Christmas break.
 Full of lines like "Shall I make us a little Christmas fettuccini?" and "I like corny.
 I'm looking for corny in my life," it is an utterly delightful and decadently stylish romp through two whirlwind courtships, and some of the best interior design ever documented on film.
 Charming, A-list cast members Cameron Diaz, Jude Law, Kate Winslet, and Jack Black swoon all over sets that will make you seriously consider redecorating your own home.